top of page

 Every scene has its own rhythm and tension.
 For example:

-Define a character's physical objective (e.g., reaching someone or avoiding something).
+• Define a character's physical objective (e.g., reaching someone or avoiding a situation).

-Observe how the character overcomes these challenges to see how the conflict evolves.
+• Observe how the character overcomes these challenges.
+This reveals how conflict evolves.

 4. Spatial Improvisations